Optimal transport for vector Gaussian mixture models: OMT for unbalanced distributions

-We can treat the unbalanced vector GMM problem in this framework as well.
+We can treat the unbalanced vector-valued GMM problem in this framework as well.
 The problem of computing the OMT distance and the associated interpolation for color image data falls into this category, which makes it of great practical usefulness.

-The idea is to add a new source layer for both the source and target vector GMM structures.
+As before, the idea is to add a new source layer for both the source and target vector-valued GMM structures.
 The source layer is made to connect with each of the other layers.
-If we again put an implicit Gaussian function in that layer, we can get a balanced but extended version of vector GMM OMT problem, which can be solved through the scheme from Section \ref{another approach}.
-The interpolation of the original part of two extended structures (the part other than the source layers) is then the displacement interpolation for the two unbalanced vector GMMs.
+If we again put an implicit Gaussian function in that layer, we can get a balanced but extended version of vector GMM OMT problem, which can be solved through the scheme from Section~\ref{another approach}.
+The interpolation of the original part of two extended structures (the part other than the source layers) is then the displacement interpolation for the two unbalanced vector-valued GMMs.